dealloc/vuec/README.md

 	- added `unregister` to remove bindings and `bindings` to get all registered services.
 	- added `has` method to check if a container has a binding
 - 28/04/2017
 	- added instance binding
 	- updated documentation with warning about name mangling
+- 29/04/2017
+	- added production and development mode